Mobject-Dev-Team/mobject-graph-test-client/README.md

 # mobject-graph-test-client

 This is a node.js test tool for testing implementations of mobject-graph.
-You create `<yourtest>_Send.json` in the tests folder, and it will send this to mobject-graph using the ads server.
-The reply `<yourtest>_Reply.json` will be used to compare the return value.
+You create `<yourtest>.test.js` in the tests folder.
+Use the existing tests as an example.

 ## Prerequisites